PwnJustRight/CSD3120-TP-05/README.md

 Alternatively, connect your Quest 2 to your computer or laptop and play it on the browser!

+## Known issues

+Currently, the WebXR export has an issue with openGL rendering where parts of the environment are not rendered.
+We have tested and checked that the items are still there to interact with.
+All interactables are still in the scene and working, just not appearing.
+If this happens for you please contact us for a .exe export of our game.
+The game is otherwise working fine for us on Unity.

+You may also refer to the video demo link above to get an idea of our game.

 ## How to play

 **Goal of the game**